Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB should theoretically perform much faster than the GeForce 9800 GX2 overall. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB, in theory, should perform a lot faster than the GeForce 9800 GX2 overall. (explain)

-Texel RateThe GeForce 9800 GX2 will be a lot (more or less 55%) faster with regards to AF than the GeForce GTX 580 3GB. (explain)
+Texel RateThe GeForce 9800 GX2 is a lot (more or less 55%) faster with regards to texture filtering than the GeForce GTX 580 3GB. (explain)

-Pixel RateThe GeForce GTX 580 3GB is quite a bit (about 93%) more effective at full screen anti-aliasing than the GeForce 9800 GX2, and should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 580 3GB will be a lot (about 93%) more effective at AA than the GeForce 9800 GX2, and also will be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison